ZrrSkywalker/MonoDETR/README.md

 </div>

 ## Main Results
 The randomness of training for monocular detection would cause the variance of ±1 AP<sub>3D</sub>.
-For reproducibility, we provide four training logs of MonoDETR on KITTI *val* set for the car category: (the stable version is under tuned)
+For reproducibility, we provide four training logs of MonoDETR on KITTI *val* set for the car category: (the stable version is still under tuned)

 <table>
     <tr>